bumoodle/moodle-theme_bumoodle/README.md

 Authored by Kyle Temkin, working for Binghamton University <http://www.binghamton.edu>, using a variety of IP assets owned by Binghamton University

+*** The images contained in this theme are intellectually owned by Binghamton University, and contain registered trademarks.
+They are _not_ released under the GPL.***

 Installation
 ==================